Skip to main content

 application.argoproj.io "kafka-cluster" deleted

-3. Verify the successful removal of both strimzi-kafka-operator and kafka-cluster from ArgoCD:
+3. Verify that both strimzi-kafka-operator and kafka-cluster have been removed from ArgoCD:

 kubectl get app -n argocd

-Confirm that neither strimzi-kafka-operator nor kafka-cluster appears in the command output.
+Confirm that neither application appears in the output.

-1. Commit all changes to Git for the relevant repositories.
+1. Commit all changes to Git across the relevant repositories.

-1. If changes were made to your cinchy.argocd repository, you may need to redeploy ArgoCD.
-Launch a shell/terminal session with the working directory set to the root of the cinchy.argocd repository.
+2. If changes were made to your cinchy.argocd repository, redeploy ArgoCD.
+Launch a terminal from the root of the cinchy.argocd repository and run:

 bash deploy_argocd.sh